acktreptow/portfolio-pete/README.md

 # React Portfolio Page

-This was the final project for the Advanced React chapter of Meta's Front-End Developer course.
-In order to receive the certification, I had to create a portfolio page for a fictional client named Pete.
+My final project for the 'Advanced React' chapter of Meta's Frontend Developer course.
+To receive the certification, I had to create a portfolio page for a fictional client named Pete.

 ## Technologies Used: